AndreiChertkov/teneva_opti/README.md

 # teneva_opti

+> **Archived** The code from this repository has been moved to https://github.com/AIRI-Institute/teneva_opti.
+Work on this repository has been stopped, the code will not be updated.
+When installing via pip, the version of the code from the new repository will be used. **Please do not use this repository.**

 ## Description

 Collection of various optimization methods (search for the global minimum and/or maximum) for multivariate functions and multidimensional data arrays (tensors).
 This library is based on a software product [teneva](https://github.com/AndreiChertkov/teneva).
 See also related benchmarks library [teneva_bm](https://github.com/AndreiChertkov/teneva_bm).